kchinzei/search_logger/README.md

 # Obsidian Search Logger

-This package helps log your search queries in an Obsidian vault.
+This package helps logging your search queries in an Obsidian vault.
 It works for Safari on macOS.

 Typically the search log looks like;